PrimaveraDeveloper/lithium/ref/hydrogen-designtime-2.0/Specs.md

-# Primavera.Lithium.Meta.Specs
+# Primavera.Hydrogen.DesignTime.Specs

-**Class library that contains types that provide specifications of micro services developed with the Lithium Framework.**
+**Class library that contains types that define specifications used in the Lithium Framework.**

 ## Service Specification (`ServiceSpec`)